-This 'feature' was also present in the successor of this camera,
+This undesired feature, or anomaly, was also present in the

-but was solved in the later Minox C.
+but was fixed in the later Minox C.

-It was followed by the A III that was in production from 1951 to 1954.
+was succeeded by the A-III that was in production from 1951 to 1954.

-In 1954 it was followed by a special variant for the US market,
+In 1954, the A-III was followed by a special variant for the US market,

 Unlike later models, the Minox A doesn't have a built-in light meter,